 Air Force Aid Society (AFAS) is a private non-profit organization and is proud to be the "official charity" of the U.S. Air Force and U.S. Space Force.
-AFAS promotes the U.S. Air Force and U.S. Space Force missions by helping to relieve financial distress of Air Force and Space Force families, as well as helping them achieve their education goals.
+AFAS promotes the Air Force and Space Force missions by helping to relieve financial distress of Airmen, Guardians, and their families, as well as helping them achieve their education goals.
 The Society's mission is rooted in the original Army Air Corps and the World War II Army Air Forces, whose members wanted to "take care of their own."

 Incorporated in 1942, AFAS has helped countless members of the Air Force and Space Force community.
-Strong support for AFAS programs and objectives is reinforced each year by substantial personal contributions made through the Air Force Assistance Fund and other campaigns.
-These contributions are used solely for the support of Airmen, Guardians, and their families.
+Strong support for AFAS programs and objectives is reinforced each year by substantial personal contributions made through the Air Force Assistance Fund, donations, and corporate partnerships.
+These contributions are used solely to support Airmen, Guardians, and their families.